IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_ssl_certificate.html.markdown

 Provides an SSL certificate resource.
 This allows SSL certificates to be created, updated, and deleted.

-For additional details, see the [Bluemix Infrastructure (SoftLayer) security certificates docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Security_Certificate).
+For additional details, see the [IBM Cloud Infrastructure (SoftLayer) security certificates docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Security_Certificate).

 ## Example Usage